Ketamine Therapy with High Blood Pressure: What's Safe (2026)

 What Makes Hypertension "Controlled"

-If any of those aren't true, we'd ask you to get them sorted with your primary care doctor before starting ketamine — not because ketamine is uniquely dangerous, but because any new medication is hard to evaluate against an unstable baseline.
+If any of those aren't true, I'd ask you to get them sorted with your primary care doctor before starting ketamine.
+Not because ketamine is uniquely dangerous, but because any new medication is hard to evaluate against an unstable baseline.

 Safety Protocols for Hypertensive Patients